Here’s an overview of the iQ console, a new digital console from Axia.

 The Axia iQ is the new, lower cost addition to the Axia’s line-up of networked audio consoles and devices.
 Like all Axia products, it’s based on Livewire audio-over-IP technology.

 If you haven’t heard of Livewire yet, it’s a standard developed by Telos and Axia that allows multiple channels of audio to be carried over a standard Cat5/Cat6 cables.
 And not only audio, but GPIO and control signals as well.
 At the heart of the Axia network is a multicast switch, which by design makes every Axia system a router/matrix system.
 Livewire uses standardized protocols such as RTP and UDP, however the synchronization mechanism that enables syncing of all streams in the network and provides low latency, is proprietary.
 It is available for licensing and there are a number of manufacturers supporting Livewire and equipping their products with Livewire I/O connectivity.
-Note: Axia recently released limitless Livewire license (unlimited number of devices) for a modest fee of $500.
+Note: Axia recently released limitless Livewire license (unlimited number of devices) for a $500 fee.

 The iQ is the latest addition to the Axia family and is targeted towards smaller radio station and smaller installations, which reflects its low price.
 Typically, an equivalent Axia Element configuration (with roughly the same number of I/O and faders on the console) would cost twice as much.

 The basic iQ system consists of the Main Frame (8 faders and a monitor module) and an iQ core.
 The core is a similar concept to Axia Powerstation, in a sense that it combines a console power supply, DSP mixing and processing engine, a network switch, GPIO ports as well as digital and analog I/O.